Last Modified: 2017-11-30

 You agree to indemnify and hold Glitch, Inc., and its directors, officers, members, employees, representatives, consultants, agents, suppliers, licensors and/or distributors, harmless from and against any demands, suits, actions, claims, losses, damages, liabilities, judgments, settlements, costs or expenses, including without limitation attorneys’ fees, arising out of or relating to your use or misuse of the Services, violation of this Agreement or violation of the rights of any other person or entity.

 “If you want to cancel this agreement, just close your Account.
 We can cancel it too.”

 Either party may terminate this Agreement at any time by notifying the other party.
-Fog Creek may also terminate or suspend your access to or ability to use any and all Services immediately, without prior notice or liability, for any reason or no reason, including but not limited to if you breach any of the terms or conditions of this Agreement.
-Fog Creek may immediately terminate or suspend Accounts that have been flagged for repeat copyright infringement.
+Glitch, Inc. may also terminate or suspend your access to or ability to use any and all Services immediately, without prior notice or liability, for any reason or no reason, including but not limited to if you breach any of the terms or conditions of this Agreement.
+Glitch, Inc. may immediately terminate or suspend Accounts that have been flagged for repeat copyright infringement.